self-portrait by Vincent van Gogh

 Prisoners Exercising.
 Maybe the most striking instance of the timeworn melancholy that we refuse to sever from the late Dutchman’s legacy.

-Vincent Willem Van Gogh was an intricate genius.
-Over 800 letters addressed to his loving benefactor, Theo, demonstrate a troubled and hungry philosopher, one whose artistic blossoming saluted the company of sharp mental deterioration.
-A good writer too.
-One not immune to occasionally losing his composure, but cogent and lyrical.
+Over 800 letters addressed to his loving benefactor, Theo, depict a troubled and hungry philosopher, one whose artistic blossoming saluted the company of sharp mental deterioration.

 Follow Ladders on Flipboard!

-The tragedy of Van Gogh warns us of the consequences of aimlessness.
-His early life is defined by raw enthusiasm-seeking reigns.
+The tragedy of Van Gogh warns us against aimlessness.
+His early enthusiasms sought reigns.
 Delusions of a career as a revolutionary minister rebuked his desires savagely and for all to see.
-A promising start as an art dealer ended in excommunication and ignominy.
+A promising start as an art dealer ended in excommunication and shame.
 A yearning for domestication only furthered his alienation.

 By the time the self-described “non-entity” stumbled into his purpose, he had already been severely wounded.
-Decades composed of reminders of his repulsive reputation cowed him into yielding to it.
+Decades composed of misadventures clouded their message.
+Rejections destined to empower a truly singular power were blunted by a cruel chemical alien.

 Medical professionals are absolutely obsessed with determining the psychological factors that energized such peculiar behavior but there’s nothing categorical to be said on the matter.
-We know that he subscribed to a wildly unhealthily diet.
+We know that he ate terribly.
 We know that he rarely slept.
 We know that he succumbed to violent manic episodes with some frequency, and we know that he was, in some form or another, the author of his own demise.

-Tobacco, coffee, and absinthe rattled around the belly of a productive and lonely madman; at once resolved to his failures and determined to repudiate them.
+Tobacco, coffee, and absinthe rattled around the belly of a productive and lonely madman; at once resolved to his failures and determined to avenge them.

 Fruits of a non-entity

 I think it’s a mistake to exclusively characterize the life of the post-impressionist as a cautionary tale.
-I for one am bored of the vapid narrative that he’s espoused to.
 While it’s true that Van Gogh’s death came well before his universal monetary appreciation, I think most experts would agree that the “Christ of the coal mines” wasn’t really vitalized by that sort of thing.

 His misguided-ecclesiastical pursuit to provide comfort for the sick and despaired, carried over in his actions and art.
 Inspiring every medium, from Don McClean’s somber ballad to Dorota Kobiela’s and Hugh Welchman’s innovative motion picture.
 I don’t mean to belittle his influence by relegating it simply to his paintings and sketches.
 His personal life illuminates how fiercely candles roar when they’re besieged by shadows.